Mawashi Empi Uke

 - Both hands are almost always in constant motion.
 No hand is stationary except at the beginning and end of the combination.

-- Since arms are striking a leg (normally) it is critical that rotational delivery be used to reduce the chance for injury and to better affect the attacker’s structure.
+- Since arms are striking a leg (normally) rotational delivery must be used to reduce the chance for injury and to better affect the attacker’s structure.
 It is also important that these blocks impact muscle tissues in the legs rather than bone.

 - The kick won’t be there for long so both blocks must be delivered in rapid succession.